EDUCATOR, AUTHOR, KEYNOTE SPEAKER

 Her framework, Rational Emotive Behavior Therapy, (REBT) teaches clients how to reduce their own disturbance by managing their self-talk.
 Her training hales from the Albert Ellis Institute in New York where she had the privilege of studying with the renowned Dr. Albert Ellis (deceased).

-Becoming a Fearless Woman 4 week curriculum in small group discussions, you will uncover the beliefs that are holding you captive to fear, anxiety and distress.
-Next you will learn how to live with more courage and to make choices which will move you in a powerful direction.
+Becoming a Fearless Woman curriculum, you will uncover the beliefs that are holding you captive to fear, anxiety and distress.
+Next you will learn how to live with more courage and to make choices that will move you in a powerful direction.
 Using the Bible, and the research from authors such as Brene' Brown, Leslie Vernick and Iyanla Vanzant you will chart your own course to a better future.

-Dacia has developed and customized workshops and training programs for over 15 years on topics such as:
+Dacia has developed and customized many workshops and training programs.
+Recent topics include:

 Developing a Resilient Mindset when working with Difficult People